ddrmv/advent-of-code/2022/README.md

 ## Dec-04

 - Some refactoring at the end to pass differentiator functions between part 1 and 2 as a parameter, together with the use of a Range interface

+## Dec-05

+- First time used a class in any of the puzzles.
+Went well together with a few interfaces
+- First time my check-for-solution final test didn't give the correct answer on the first run, destructuring an array fixed it for the second try
+- It very unexpected and even difficult to believe the first nine stars were right on the first attempt - test-driving is wonderful